scheinerman/SimpleGraphRepresentations.jl/README.md

-# SimpleGraphRepresentations
+# Simple Graph Representations

-Extension of `SimpleGraphs` containing methods for dealing with intersection graphs and the like.
+The `SimpleGraphRepresentations` module is an extension of `SimpleGraphs`.
+It provides methods for dealing with intersection graphs and the like.

-This module requires the following:
+This module requires the following modules:

 + `SimpleGraphs`
 + `ClosedIntervals`
 + `Permutations`

-## Interval Graphs
+## Interval graphs

 We provide the following functions for creating interval graphs and interval digraphs.